Morteza-24/Monolith-to-Microservice/README.md

 # How to Use

-First of all, make sure you have Java installed and the `java` command is available:
+First, make sure you have Java installed and the `java` command is available:

 ```
 java -version